Former Guatemalan soccer head fined $350,000 in FIFA scandal

 “In accepting these payments, I violated my moral principles, my honesty and my honor,” he said.
 “I’ve been tormented by this great mistake I made.”

 He was charged in November 2015 as part of the second wave of indictments in the Justice Department’s investigation into soccer corruption.
 He pleaded guilty in July 2016 to one count of racketeering conspiracy and one count of wire fraud conspiracy.
+Each count carried a possible sentence of 20 years to be served either concurrently or consecutively.
 The other seven counts against him were dismissed Wednesday.

 Jimenez’s sentence showed the benefit of cooperation with prosecutors.